arcanistzed/scs/README.md

 ## Usage

-Please follow the built-in tutorial (built with IntoJS), for instructions.
+Please follow the built-in tutorial (built with IntroJS), for instructions.
 You can always relaunch the tutorial from within the settings.
 If you have any questions, feel free to contact me.

 ## Features